Lista Lighthouse

-Lista Lighthouse (Lista fyr) is a coastal lighthouse located at the western side of the Lista peninsula, a short distance northwest of the village of Vestbygd in the municipality of Farsund in Agder county, Norway.
+Lista Lighthouse (Lista fyr) is a coastal lighthouse located at the western side of the Lista peninsula, a short distance northwest of the village of Vestbygd in Farsund Municipality in Agder county, Norway.
 The lighthouse sits on a cape on the edge of the Listafjorden which marks the extreme southwestern edge of the mainland of Norway.
 The lighthouse had a foghorn that was used from 1877 until 1987.
 In 1937, the station began emitting a racon signal of the morse code letter "G".

 The 34 m tall unpainted granite tower was first lit in 1836, but it was rebuilt in 1853.
 The light sits at an elevation of 39.5 m and it emits a white flash of light every four seconds.
 The 1,026,000-candela light can be seen in all directions for up to 17.5 nmi.

 In 2003, the station was automated and the buildings were turned over to Vest-Agder county.
 The site is now used as a museum that is open daily during the summer months.